S2O: Static to Openable Enhancement for Articulated 3D Objects: Part segmentation details

-Here we describe implementation details for the part segmentation (see \cref{fig:seg-modalities} for an overview) and motion prediction stages of our framework.
-We provide details on the point-cloud sampling (\cref{sec:supp-pc-sampling}), our FPN for improving PointGroup (\cref{sec:supp-seg-fpn}), segmentation training details (\cref{sec:supp-seg-training}), and details of our heuristic based motion prediction (\cref{sec:supp-motion-heuristics}).
+Here we describe baseline methods (\cref{sec:supp-part-seg-baselines}) and implementation details for the part segmentation stage of our framework.
+We provide details on our FPN for improving PointGroup (\cref{sec:supp-seg-fpn}), the point-cloud sampling (\cref{sec:supp-pc-sampling}), projecting predictions to the mesh from rendered images (\cref{sec:supp-image-mapping}) and sampled point-clouds (\cref{sec:supp-pc-mapping}), implementation and training details (\cref{sec:supp-experiment-impl-details}).